inbloxme/inblox-keyless-transactions/README.md

-# Password Based Transaction Signing - Inbloxme
+# Keyless Transactions - Inbloxme

-This package enables usage of inblox handlename infrastructure as a signing mechanism.
+This package enables usage of inblox handlename infrastructure as a keyless signing mechanism.

 > **Disclaimer - This is WIP, and release in alpha.**

+## Keyless Tranasctions

+Talking about user adoption, the bottleneck faced by most of the dApps is the user onboarding flow.
+The user needs to have a wallet, generating and operating a wallet is cumbersome for a new crypto user.

+Keyless transactions abstracts the private key from the user and allows the user to sign transaction in an easy way while having the same level of security as before.

+Inblox Keyless Transactions allow users to sign transactions via,

+1. Password
+2. Biometrics
+  A. Fingerprint
+  B. FaceID
+3. Device based virtual Hardware Security Module

+We have made **password based transaction signing** available for anyone to use, build upon and replicate.

+This documentation focuses more on that, more coming soon.
+If you want to know more and enagage with development, you can  email at the address in footnotes.

+Happy #BUIDLing

 ## Design Principles